scottbuckley/ethernaut-notes/README.md

 RETURN     // halt execution and return the first 32 bytes in memory
 ```

 The above is a human-readable view of the bytecode, called a mnemonic.
-The raw bytecode of the above (which is a direct translation, not a compilation), is `0x602a60005260206000f3`, which is exactly 10 bytes!
-You can kind of read this directly if you know that `0x60` represents `PUSH1` - you can see the first 4 bytes map directly to the first two instructions.
-But there's something funny going on if you look very closely if we unwrap this bytecode back into mnemonics, the first four two opcodes look like:
+The raw bytecode of the above is `0x602a60005260206000f3`, which is exactly 10 bytes!
+You can kind of read this directly if you know that `0x60` represents `PUSH1` - you can see the first 4 bytes map *almost* directly to the first two instructions.
+But there's something funny going on; if we turn this raw bytecode back into into mnemonics, the first four two opcodes look like:
 ```
 PUSH1 0x2a
 PUSH1 0x00